telatin/seqfu2/docs/tools/adapters.md

 Because trimming requires reopening the file after this scan, automatic detection does not accept stdin.
-Use an explicit `-a` specification for a stream, or save the stream to a seekable FASTQ file first. `-K` cannot be combined with `-a` or `-A`.
+Use an explicit `-a` specification for a stream, use `-K` to disable adapter processing, or save the stream to a seekable FASTQ file first.

+Supplying either `-a` or `-A` makes the explicit adapter configuration authoritative and skips the bundled database. `-K` (or `--skip-known-adapters`) also disables automatic detection.
+If it is used without an explicit adapter, reads pass through unchanged.

 Automatic detection identifies entries from the bundled database only; it does not perform de novo adapter assembly.

 ## Paired-end adapters

 For paired reads, `-a` applies to R1 and `-A` applies to R2.
-If `-A` is omitted, R2 is passed through unchanged.
+A mate without an explicit specification is passed through unchanged; it is not automatically scanned when the other mate has an explicit adapter.
 A pair is always kept or discarded together.

 ```bash
 seqfu adapters \